ptim4x/MovieGame/README.md

 * [Docker Compose V2.10+](https://docs.docker.com/compose/compose-v2/)

 The `compose` V2 command is a `docker` sub command.
-You can run Compose V2 by replacing the hyphen (-) with a space, using `docker compose`, instead of `docker-compose`.
+Basically, you can run Compose V2 using `docker compose`, instead of `docker-compose`.

 ## Get started